benhur07b/benhur07b.github.io/_posts/2017-03-11-the-foss-life.md

 >
 > -- <cite>me (or someone funnier than me)</cite>

 I encountered my first computer when I was about 10 years old.
 It isn't much by today's standards but back then I thought it was awesome.
 I think it had 128MB of RAM and 20GB disk space.
 It ran on Windows 98.
 It was where I first used Micrsosoft Word and Excel.
-It also had Paint and, yes, I can still remember the wonder of turning on that computer just so I can use Paint.
+It also had Paint and, yes, I still remember the wonder of turning on that computer just so I can use Paint.